samsung-cnct/container-golang/README.md

 # container-solas-golang

-This is a practice build container for building binaries with golang.
+This is a container that provides a build environment for golang apps.
+It is ported from a golang tools repository found [here](https://github.com/samsung-cnct/golang-tools/tree/master/goglide-container).